 In a medium skillet, combine sugar, cinnamon, salt and two tablespoons of water and bring to a low boil over medium heat for two minutes, until the sugar dissolves and the mixture is bubbling.

 Add the nuts and cook for another 3 minutes, frequently stirring, until the liquid cooks down and glazes the pecans.
 Follow your nose to make sure they do not burn.
+They go from perfect to overdone in a flash.

 Pour the mixture out onto parchment paper or a Silpat liner to cool, then break apart and enjoy.